sarciszewski/random-musings/black-and-white.md

 ```
 This was the article I submitted to 2600: The Hacker Quarterly
-I hereby release it into the Public Domain
+I hereby release it into the Public Domain:
 ```
 About two years ago, I was a computer engineering undergraduate at UCF, hoping to eventually go to graduate school and eventually earn a Ph.D.
 One day, my curiosity got the best of me.
 I went to infragardtampabay.org and decided, "This website is used by the FBI, another Infragard site just got hacked by LulzSec.
 I'm no skilled hacker, so if I just looked around it should be harmless enough.
 I probably won't find anything."
 How many 2600 readers told themselves that before?